 It’s not only about uprating the compressor and turbine wheels to deliver the extra power.
 It’s also about ensuring every other component part that makes up the turbo assembly supports the extra power.

 What additional performance figures are we seeing?

 The ETR IS38 hybrid makes up to 520bhp/580NM with 99ron fuel!
 Offering a significant increase over the ~300bhp that IS38-equipped cars leave the factory with.

 It’s also 12-30bhp and 20-40NM up on the previous V1 ETR turbo (dependant on vehicle, conditions, spec etc).

 Quite remarkable when you consider those gains are all down to improved component design allowing further fine-tuning of the software.

 On Standard Engine Internals?

 Yes.
-This ETR turbo is designed to be used with standard engine internals.
-Of course, this extra power is only possible once supported by other bolt-on hardware removing flow restrictions and additional cooling.
+The Revo ETR turbo is designed to be used with standard engine internals.
+This extra power is only possible once supported by other bolt-on hardware removing flow restrictions and additional cooling.